davidamebley/david-portfolio-website/README.md

 # david-portfolio-website
-A portfolio website with Sanity as the backend
+This is the repository for my portfolio website with Sanity as the backend.